turbocool3r/ftabutil/README.md

 A simple utility to build and unpack 'ftab' (aka 'rkosftab') images found in firmware images of accessories produced by Apple.

-## A quick into 'ftab' file format
+## A quick intro into 'ftab' file format

 'ftab' (which probably means **F**ile **TAB**le) files are simple tables of files where a key is a 4-byte tag (e.g. 'rkos' which stands for **R**T**K**it **OS**) and a value are the contents of the corresponding file.
 An optional [APTicket](https://www.theiphonewiki.com/wiki/APTicket) may be included as a signature of the file's contents.